Gene by Gene

 Gene by Gene is a commercial genetic testing company based in Houston, Texas.
 The company was owned by Bennett Greenspan and Max Blankfeld, and was the parent company of Family Tree DNA.
-In January of 2021, Gene by Gene was acquired by US based parent company myDNA Inc. Gene by Gene and Australia company myDNA Life Private Ltd. are both subsidiaries of parent company, myDNA Inc. The current Chief Executive Officer of myDNA Inc. is, Dr Lior Rauchberger.
+In January 2021, Gene by Gene was acquired by US based parent company myDNA Inc. Gene by Gene and Australia company myDNA Life Private Ltd. are both subsidiaries of the parent company, myDNA Inc. The current Chief Executive Officer of myDNA Inc. is, Dr. Lior Rauchberger.

 History

-Genealogy by Genetics, Ltd. was formed in 2000 with the creation of Family Tree DNA.
+Genealogy by Genetics, Ltd. was formed in 2000 with the creation of FamilyTreeDNA.
 In September 2012, Greenspan and Blankfeld restructured the company and renamed it Gene by Gene, Ltd. After restructuring, the business comprises four divisions; DNA DTC, DNA Findings, DNA Traits, and Family Tree DNA.

-Family Tree DNA
+FamilyTreeDNA

-Family Tree DNA was the first commercial company to develop DNA testing for genealogical purposes.
-It has been operational since April 2000.
+Family Tree DNA was the first commercial company to develop DNA testing for genealogical purposes, and it has been operational since April 2000.

 The Genomics Research Center

 Family Tree DNA originally partnered with the University of Arizona for testing.
 However, Greenspan and Blankfeld started their own testing laboratory, the Houston-based Genomics Research Center (GRC), under the Genealogy by Genetics, Ltd. parent company in 2007.
 As of November 2012, the GRC processed more than five million discrete DNA tests for over 700,000 individuals and organizations.
 All public participation kits from the Genographic Project are currently processed at the GRC laboratory.
-In April 2013, Gene by Gene announced it had signed an agreement with the MD Anderson Cancer Center to provide instruction, training and supervision to the center's undergraduate molecular genetic technology students.
+In April 2013, Gene by Gene announced it had signed an agreement with the MD Anderson Cancer Center to provide instruction, training, and supervision to the center's undergraduate molecular genetic technology students.